 A completely normal daily routine.
 Except we were in one of the oldest and most typical (how I hate this word now) Lisbon neighborhoods.
 One that dangerously tries to balance itself on the fine line separating what’s authentic from what tourists understand as such.

-At the bottom of the stairs, occasional groups of tourists stopped and looked up, wondering if there would be something to explore up there.
+At the bottom of the stairs, occasional groups of tourists stopped and looked up, wondering if there’d be something to explore up there.
 Brief seconds later, they decided there mustn’t be and moved on.

-Despite welcoming foreigners and tourists, those who, like Joana, work in sustainable tourism don’t want Lisbon to become a giant attraction and privacy is sacred.
+Despite welcoming tourists, those who work in sustainable tourism don’t want Lisbon to become a giant attraction, and privacy is sacred.
 They’re glad that hoards of tourists don’t invade the tiny alleys of Mouraria, yet.

-I thought to talk to Joana was like having a nice chat on the topic, having her answer some of my questions, and a lovely post would come out of it.
-I was wrong, in the most wonderful way possible.
+I thought talking to Joana would be a friendly chat on the topic, having her answer some of my questions, and a lovely post would come out of it.
+I was wrong, in a good way.

-2017 marks my 20th anniversary of living in Lisbon, maybe it’s why I feel so nostalgic.
-I have a handful of memories of places that no longer exist or that have completely changed.
+2017 marks my 20th anniversary of living in Lisbon.
+Maybe it’s why I feel so sentimental.
+I have a handful of memories of places that no longer exist or completely changed.

 The first bar where I witnessed a fight in Avenida 24 de Julho?
 Boarded up.

 The House of Horror that gave me the fright of my life at Feira Popular?
 Demolished.
 It’s now a vacant lot.